-Downtown Albuquerque and UNM Area MLS Areas Map
+Just Listed in Downtown Albuquerque and UNM Area

-Downtown Albuquerque and UNM Area Homes by Price Range and Features
+Popular Searches in Downtown Albuquerque and UNM Area

 Downtown Albuquerque is the largest business center in New Mexico.
 Most of the City of Albuquerque and Bernalillo County Government offices are in Downtown Albuquerque, as well as the Albuquerque Convention Center complex and many large local and national companies which have their headquarters downtown.
 Downtown Albuquerque also has a vibrant entertainment district and is home to many diverse live music venues and clubs.
-The Nob Hill / Highland district, by the University of New Mexico is a hip and progressive community with a great shopping district with many local business, shops, antique stores, and some of the best restaurants in Albuquerque.
+The Nob Hill / Highland district, by the University of New Mexico is a hip and progressive community with a great shopping district with many local businesses, shops, antique stores, and some of the best restaurants in Albuquerque.
 Just what you would expect by a College with 26,000 students.
 I think of this part of town as the “Heart & Soul of Albuquerque”.
-In the Downtown/UNM area of Albuquerque you will find some really great facilities and points of interest.
-There are so many in this part of town it
+In the Downtown/UNM area of Albuquerque, you will find some really great facilities and points of interest.